A short conversation about how and why recipe ingredients are given in US Customary and metric weight units.

 In the US, Imperial measurements rule in the kitchen, hence the term US Customary.

-In this system, dry ingredients are mostly given in volumetric measures, i.e. cups, tablespoons (Tbsp), and teaspoons (tsp).
+In this system, dry ingredients are mostly given in volumetric measures, i.e. cups, tablespoons (tablespoon), and teaspoons (teaspoon).
 Occasionally a dry ingredient will be given by weight, i.e. pounds (lb) or ounces (oz), which is a measure of weight, not volume.

 Dry ingredients measured in cups (volume) can have very different weight measurements because of the density (a measure of volume to weight) of the ingredient itself.
 For example, 1 cup of flour (volume) is 4¼ oz (weight), while 1 cup of granulated sugar is 7 oz.
 And if a recipe says "1 cup of flour," how that measuring cup is filled (scooped & levelled or packed in) can have a big effect in how much flour is actually used.